Shubham-Bhoite/LastMinuteRevision-OS/README.md

 # 14) What is process synchronization?
 -  When the race condition occurs, it can lead to an undesirable outcome.
 So to prevent the race condition, we follow a process known as synchronization.
 Here, we ensure that only one process executes at a time.

+# 15) What is a critical section?
+-  The program will behave oddly if program parts perform concurrent access to the shared resources.
+So to protect the shared resources of a program, we create a protected section known as the critical section or critical region.
+-  A critical section can only execute one process at a time, eliminating the problems concurrent accessing resources can cause.